Negative Sampling in Recommendation: A Survey and Future Directions

 \subsubsection{False Negative Problem}

-Traditional recommenders randomly select items that users have not interacted with as negative samples \cite{A1,A46,A58}.
+Traditional recommenders randomly select items that users have not interacted with as negative samples \cite{BPR,A46,A58}.
 In addition to these potentially meaningless random samples, some recommendation algorithms attempt to sample informative yet not excessively challenging negative items from the random candidates \cite{C32,C13,C24}.
 These samples compel the recommender to delve deeper into modeling the boundary between positive and negative samples in many complex scenarios, thereby improving the recommender's ability to discriminate among the unobserved items.
-The pioneering negative sampling methods have categorized these items as hard negative samples in recommendation and presented their corresponding definitions as: \begin{itemize} \item \textbf{\emph{Negative Samples (NS)}}: The complete set of all items in the corpus that user $u$ has not interacted with, which serves as the fundamental candidate of all existing negative sampling strategies. \item \textbf{\emph{Hard Negative Samples (HNS)}}: The samples that possess more information than the majority of \textbf{\emph{NS}}, such as those associated with user $u$'s positive items or items engaged with user $u$'s social connections. \item \textbf{\emph{False Negative Samples (FNS)}}: The samples that are erroneously identified as negative samples and subsequently fed into the recommender optimization, which correspond to the real interest of user $u$. \end{itemize}
+Some recent negative sampling methods~\cite{C13, RealHNS, liu2023ufnrec} have explicitly distinguished these items as the HNS and further given the conception of false negative samples (FNS) in recommendation.
+We also leverage Fig.~\ref{fig:hns_illustration} to illustrate the distribution and the toy example of each type of samples.
+For instance, radios and compact discs that share the same category of ``electronics'' may be false negative samples (potential positive samples).
+Conversely, watches, tall glasses, and high-heeled shoes can serve as the negative samples with the ``hardness'' decreasing, which exhibit less associated with the category of ``electronics''.
+The corresponding definitions of these samples can be presented as: \begin{itemize}[leftmargin=*, topsep=0.2pt,parsep=0pt] \item \textbf{Negative Samples (NS)}: \emph{As discussed in Sec.~\ref{sec.negative_feedback}, user feedback can be categorized as explicit feedback and implicit feedback.
+Regarding the former, NS typically denote the items which are rated with low values (e.g., [1, 2, 3]).
+While for the latter, NS commonly refer the complete set of all items in the corpus that user $u$ has not interacted with.
+This type of samples typically serves as the fundamental candidate of all existing negative sampling strategies.} \item \textbf{Hard Negative Samples (HNS)}: \emph{The samples that possess more information than the majority of \textbf{\emph{NS}}, such as those associated with user $u$'s positive items or items engaged with user $u$'s social connections.} \item \textbf{False Negative Samples (FNS)}: \emph{The samples that are erroneously identified as negative samples and subsequently fed into the recommender optimization, which correspond to the real interest of user $u$.} \end{itemize}